-5. If you use a GPS, don’t try and enter an address or location coordinates while driving.
-Also make sure audio turn-by-turn directions are on and easy to hear.
+If you use a GPS, don’t try to enter an address or location coordinates while driving.
+Also, make sure audio turn-by-turn directions are on and easy to hear.

-6. If you receive upsetting news or had a difficult conversation prior to driving, let yourself regain your focus and composure.
+If you receive upsetting news or have a difficult conversation before driving, let yourself regain your focus and composure.

-10. Don’t let your knees do the driving.
-Eat before you leave for your destination or stop at a safe place.
+Eat before you leave for your destination, or stop at a safe place.

 Do you have any suggestions or information you'd like to share?
 I'd love to hear from you.
 Please share them in the box below.